 Many high-school rebellions I see occur as a result of delayed adolescence, the young person dramatically rebelling at last to liberate himself or herself from childhood dependency on parental approval for always being the "good child."

 For example, only children are often slower to separate from parents because of strong attachment and protracted holding on by both sides.
 Finally in high school these young people, with graduation into more independence looming, may need to initiate late-stage rebellions to get the separation, differentiation, and autonomy they need to undertake this next momentous step.

 What parents need to remember at this point is that the young person is just as scared and pained as they are.
-So their job is to allow more independence while expecting commensurate responsibility, staying empathetic during disagreements, and providing calm and clear guidance about any significant risk taking that may going on.
+So their job is to allow more independence while expecting commensurate responsibility, staying empathetic during disagreements, and providing calm and clear guidance about any significant risk-taking that may be going on.

 Rebellion in Trial Independence (18-23)

 Rebellion starts in early adolescence with the young person resisting parental authority by saying, "You can't make me!"
 It ends in the last stage of adolescence, trial independence, with the young person resisting personal authority by saying, "I can't make me!"

 Having dethroned parental authority for leading her life and supplanted it with her own authority, she finds herself rebelling against it.
 It's like the young person is saying, "Nobody is going to order me around, not even me!"

 For example, the young person knows he has to be on time for a job, but he can't make himself get up in the morning.
 The young person knows she has to study, go to class, and turn in assignments, but she can't make herself do the college work.
 Both he and she know they shouldn't drink so much at parties because of how they act and what they let happen, but in the company of friends, they can't make themselves stop.
 The old Walt Kelly quote really captures this conflicted age: "We have met the enemy and they are us."